MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-teams-channel.md

 MonikerRange: 'sc-om-2022'
 ---

-# Enable Microsoft Teams notification channel in Operations Manager
+# Set up a Microsoft Teams notification channel in System Center Operations Manager

-This article describes how to configure a notification channel that will send alert notifications to subscribers by using Microsoft Teams.
+This article describes how to set up a notification channel that sends alert notifications to subscribers by using Microsoft Teams.

-Earlier, System Center - Operations Manager supported integration with *Skype for Business* that allowed the users to receive alerts from Operations Manager.
-All *Skype for Business* customers were encouraged to start using Microsoft Teams as their communications and collaboration service as Skype for Business was retired on July 31, 2021.
+Earlier versions of System Center Operations Manager supported integration with *Skype for Business*.
+Users could get alerts from System Center Operations Manager.
+All Skype for Business customers were encouraged to start using Microsoft Teams as their communications and collaboration service.
+Skype for Business was retired on July 31, 2021.

-In line with the lifecycle, we now support Operations Manager alerts on Microsoft Teams (Teams).
-Integration of Teams with Operations Manager enhances productivity, as you can receive the Operations Manager alerts to Teams directly where you collaborate the most.
+In line with the lifecycle, we now support System Center Operations Manager alerts on Microsoft Teams.
+Integrating Teams with System Center Operations Manager enhances productivity becaused you can get alerts directly in Teams, where you collaborate the most.

-With System Center 2022, Microsoft Teams has been added to the existing basic Notification channels of Operations Manager.
-You can specify conditions for the channel to allow only certain types of alerts.
+In System Center Operations Manager 2022, Microsoft Teams was added to the existing basic notification channels.
+You can set conditions for the channel to allow only certain types of alerts.

-To configure alert notifications for Operations Manager, you must enable a notification channel.
-For detailed information about notification channels, see [Subscribing to alert notifications](./manage-notifications-alert-notifications.md).
+To configure alert notifications for System Center Operations Manager, you must enable a notification channel.
+For detailed information about notification channels, see [Subscribe to alert notifications](./manage-notifications-alert-notifications.md).

 > [!NOTE]
-> Integration of Operations Manager with Teams is supported for customers who use GCC, GCC High, and DoD Clouds.
+> Integrating System Center Operations Manager with Teams is supported for customers who use Office 365 GCC, Office 365 GCC High, and US Department of Defense (DoD) clouds.

 Before you begin, make sure that you have the following items: